Let's First Talk About Your Move to Australia

-I’m not surprised.
-There is a lot of information out there for expats, from forums to blogs.
+I'm not surprised.
+There's a lot of information out there about moving to Australia, from forums to blogs.

-So why can’t you find any answers to your questions?
+So why can't you find any answers?
+Is Google broken?

-It’s not like you’re asking anything hard or difficult to answer, right?
+It's not like you're asking anything complicated, right?
 Just practical info about everyday sorts of things like:

-- “How much does it cost to living in Sydney?”
+- “How much does it cost to living in Australia?”

 - “How do I open a bank account in Australia?
 Is that something I can do now or do I have to wait?” (psst, you can do that now ;-) )

-- “What if I don’t like my new job in Sydney?
+- “What if I don't like my new job in Australia?
 Can they cancel my visa?
 Will I get kicked out of the country?”

-- “What’s it really like to be an expat in Sydney?”
+- “What's it really like to be an expat in Australia?”

-I remember having all those same questions and many, many more.
+I remember asking all those same questions and many, many more.
 I also remember getting on that plane to Australia and STILL not having the answers.

-Australia is mystery country to most people in the States and what we think we know usually comes from movies like Crocodile Dundee, Australia or from the Oprah Show during her trip down under.
+Australia is mystery to most people in the USA and what we think we know usually comes from movies like Crocodile Dundee, Australia the movie or from the Oprah Show when she was in Australia.

-For example, you will never hear an Australian say “Throw another shrimp on the barbie”.
-Or that “Foster’s is Australian for beer”.
-In fact, you will have a hard time even finding Foster’s Lager in Australia.
+For example, you'll never hear an Australian say “Throw another shrimp on the barbie”.
+Or that “Foster's is Australian for beer”.
+In fact, you'll have a hard time even finding Foster's in Australia.

 When we asked if they would move to Australia, the answer was always “in a heartbeat”.